Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

-For Dermatological Use Only – Not for Ophthalmic Use.
+For External Use Only - Not for Ophthalmic Use.

 Like other topical corticosteroids, diflorasone diacetate has anti-inflammatory, anti-pruritic, and vasoconstrictive actions.
 The mechanism of the anti-inflammatory activity of the topical corticosteroids, in general, is unclear.
 However, corticosteroids are thought to act by the induction of phospholipase A2 inhibitory proteins collectively called lipocortins.
 It is postulated that these proteins control the biosynthesis of potent mediators of inflammation such as prostaglandins and leukotrienes by inhibiting the release of their common precursor, arachidonic acid.
 Arachidonic acid is released from membrane phospholipids by phospholipase A2.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle and the integrity of the epidermal barrier.
 Occlusive dressings with hydrocortisone for up to 24 hours have not been demonstrated to increase penetration; however, occlusion of hydrocortisone for 96 hours markedly enhances penetration.
 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.
 Studies performed with diflorasone diacetate cream indicate that it is in the high range of potency as compared with other topical corticosteroids.